Table of Contents

 Treatment can begin quickly and discreetly, get started now

-What are Some Predictors of Schizophrenia?
+What Are Some Predictors of Schizophrenia?

 Schizophrenia often develops when a patient is in their mid to late 20s.
 This is a time when change is common in a person’s lifestyle and habits, making it more difficult to notice when a person’s behavior starts to alter because of mental illness and not development or evolving external factors.